castlelemongrab/parlance/README.md

-  parlance following  Fetch all users followed by a user parlance followers  Fetch all followers of a user parlance comments   Fetch all comments for a user, post, or comment parlance votes      Fetch all votes made by a user parlance write      Post a new message to your account parlance delete     Delete an existing message from your account
+  parlance following  Fetch all users followed by a user parlance followers  Fetch all followers of a user parlance comments   Fetch all comments for a user, post, or comment parlance tag        Fetch all posts mentioning a hashtag parlance votes      Fetch all votes made by a user parlance write      Post a new message to your account parlance delete     Delete an existing message from your account